Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

                          compare_to_functions=plot_two_curves,
                          analytical_solutions=analytical_solutions
                          )
-report.print_loss_history()
 report.compare_appr_with_analytical()
 ```

-Currently, there are 3 types of NN architectures available: MLP, Residual-MLP and KAN.
+Currently, there are 4 types of NN architectures available: MLP, Residual-MLP, BasisFuncMLP and KAN.
+BasisFuncMLP tries to approximate unknown function by a linear combination of some basis functions.
+In fact, at each domain point it predicts coefficients for these basis functions.
 In NNGenerator you can choose one of them as nn_type parameter (default mlp).
 Residual-MLP is essentially the same MLP but with residual connections between its blocks.
 KAN implementation was taken from this repo https://github.com/Blealtan/efficient-kan.